 Because most butterflies only live for a couple of weeks, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
-The entomologists at the Butterflies, Bugs & Birds Exhibit receive 800-1,200 butterfly pupae each week!
+The entomologists at the Butterflies, Bugs & Bees Habitat receive 800-1,200 butterfly pupae each week.
 At any one time, there are 40-50 different species of butterflies flying in the habitat.
-The Exhibition Center receives 150 different species, so each time you visit, you will see new and exciting butterfly species!
+We receive 150 different species, so each time you visit, you will see new and exciting butterfly species!

 You can follow trains of iridescent blue morpho butterflies as they chase one another around the exhibit!
 If you look closely in the darker corners of the exhibit, you might find tiny, transparent glass wing butterflies from South and Central America, which prefer the relative safety of the dark undergrowth of tropical rainforests.
 You can even marvel at the world’s largest moth, the atlas moth, which rests proudly in the garden’s trees and shrubs, showing off its mammoth 12-inch wingspan!

 The Butterfly exhibit also features a butterfly laboratory and an emergence chamber where you can watch as hundreds of butterflies emerge from their chrysalises each day!
 If you are lucky, you will visit on a day when they receive butterfly pupae.

 Please join us in this year-round exhibit, the only one of its kind on Long Island, and in New York!